Euro zone bond yields rise as Fed and ECB decisions approach | Business

 Euro zone bond yields rise as Fed and ECB decisions approach

-Germany's two-year bond yield, which is sensitive to interest rate expectations, rose 3 bps to 3.209% on Tuesday after falling 5 bps the previous day.
-The Fed meets to set interest rates on Wednesday, followed by the ECB on Thursday.
+Euro zone bond yields rose on Tuesday, following their U.S. peers higher as investors waited for interest rate decisions from the Federal Reserve and European Central Bank over the next two days.
+Germany's 10-year bond yield, the benchmark for the bloc, rose 3 basis points (bps) to 2.422% in early European trading.

 Euro zone bond yields rose on Tuesday, following their U.S. peers higher as investors waited for interest rate decisions from the Federal Reserve and European Central Bank over the next two days.
-Germany's 10-year bond yield, the benchmark for the bloc, was last up 4 bps at 2.425%.
-It dipped but then rebounded after ECB data said euro zone lending growth slumped in the second quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)